 - The shavings came from heat-treated aspen chips with eucalyptus scent to control odor.
-Its final look is white fir shavings.
+Its final look is white for shavings.

 - The chip’s size is easy to clean.
 It has a hypoallergenic feature to protect the pet from harmful health conditions.

-- It does not only work as bedding but also as litter, which gives refreshing habitat for the pet.
+- It works as bedding and as litter, which gives refreshing habitat for the pet.
 Plus, the bedding is laboratory-grade and certified by most herpetologists.

 - Excellent odour control.